Last Updated on September 25, 2023 by kiezelamquiz

-Jackery engineers and manufacturers high-quality portable power stations that are great for camping, hiking, and even backup power in a power outage.
+Jackery engineers and manufacturers high-quality battery generators that are great for camping, hiking, and even backup power in a power outage.

-The Jackery Explorer 160 portable power station is one of their smaller battery powered generators, but it still packs a punch.
+The Jackery Explorer 160 is their smallest battery-powered portable generator, but it still packs a punch.

 Jackery has outfitted the Explorer 160 with three convenient recharge options.